laravel/docs/authentication.md

 <a name="introduction"></a>
 ## Introduction

-Laravel makes implementing authentication very simple.
-In fact, almost everything is configured for you out of the box.
-The authentication configuration file is located at `config/auth.php`, which contains several well documented options for tweaking the behavior of the authentication services.
+Many web applications provide a way for their users to authenticate with the application and "login".
+Implementing this feature in web applications can be a complex and potentially risky endeavor.
+For this reason, Laravel strives to give you the tools you need to implement authentication quickly, securely, and easily.

 At its core, Laravel's authentication facilities are made up of "guards" and "providers".
 Guards define how users are authenticated for each request.
 For example, Laravel ships with a `session` guard which maintains state using session storage and cookies.

 Providers define how users are retrieved from your persistent storage.
-Laravel ships with support for retrieving users using Eloquent and the database query builder.
+Laravel ships with support for retrieving users using [Eloquent](/docs/{{version}}/eloquent) and the database query builder.
 However, you are free to define additional providers as needed for your application.

-Don't worry if this all sounds confusing now!
-Many applications will never need to modify the default authentication configuration.
+Your application's authentication configuration file is located at `config/auth.php`.
+This file contains several well documented options for tweaking the behavior of Laravel's authentication services.

-<a name="getting-started-fast"></a>
+<a name="starter-kits"></a>
-#### Getting Started Fast
+### Starter Kits

 Want to get started fast?
 Install a [Laravel application starter kit](/docs/{{version}}/starter-kits) in a fresh Laravel application.
 After migrating your database, navigate your browser to `/register` or any other URL that is assigned to your application.
 The starter kits will take care of scaffolding your entire authentication system!

+**Even if you choose to not use a starter kit in your final Laravel application, installing the [Laravel Breeze](/docs/{{version}}/starter-kits#laravel-breeze) starter kit can be a wonderful opportunity to learn how to implement all of Laravel's authentication functionality in an actual Laravel project.** Since Laravel Breeze creates authentication controllers, routes, and views for you, you can examine the code within these files to learn how Laravel's authentication features may be implemented.

 <a name="introduction-database-considerations"></a>
 ### Database Considerations

 By default, Laravel includes an `App\Models\User` [Eloquent model](/docs/{{version}}/eloquent) in your `app/Models` directory.
 This model may be used with the default Eloquent authentication driver.
-If your application is not using Eloquent, you may use the `database` authentication driver which uses the Laravel query builder.
+If your application is not using Eloquent, you may use the `database` authentication provider which uses the Laravel query builder.

 When building the database schema for the `App\Models\User` model, make sure the password column is at least 60 characters in length.
-Maintaining the default string column length of 255 characters would be a good choice.
+Of course, the `users` table migration that is included in new Laravel applications already creates a column that exceeds this length.

 Also, you should verify that your `users` (or equivalent) table contains a nullable, string `remember_token` column of 100 characters.
 This column will be used to store a token for users that select the "remember me" option when logging into your application.
+Again, the default `users` table migration that is included in new Laravel applications already contains this column.

 <a name="ecosystem-overview"></a>
 ### Ecosystem Overview